 Ask several students the question until you find the person who wrote the sentence.
-Make it clear that even though students may answer yes to the question, they are looking for the person who wrote it, and may need to ask, "Did you write this sentence?"
+Make it clear that even though someone may answer yes to the question, students are looking for the person who wrote it and may need to ask Is this your sentence?

-- 7. Now ask the students to stand up and take one piece of paper each from the hat.
-If they choose their own sentence, they should put it back and take another one. - 8.
-They are now ready to go around the class or group asking questions.
+- 7 Now ask the students to stand up and take one piece of paper each from the hat.
+If they choose their own sentence, they should put it back and take another one. - 8 They are now ready to go round the class or group asking questions.
 All the students in the class do this simultaneously.
-When they find the person who wrote the sentence, they should write the person's name on the piece of paper, keep it, and take another one from the hat. - 9.
-The students repeat the activity until there are no sentences left in the hat. - 10.
-Ask the students to return to their places and count the number of completed sentences they have collected.
-The student with the most sentences is the winner. - 11.
-Ask the students to take turns reporting back to the class or group on what they found out during the activity.
+When they find the person who wrote the sentence, they should write the person's name on the piece of paper, keep it and take another one from the hat. - 9 The students repeat the activity until there are no sentences left in the hat. - 10 Ask the students to return to their places and count the number of completed sentences they have collected.
+The student with the most sentences is the winner. - 11 Ask the students to take it in turns to report back to the class or group on what they found out during the activity.
 For example: